-Espaillat, a 57-year-old Dominican-American, has used his background to court Latino votes and take aim at the 82-year-old Rangel over his long tenure in Washington and his ethics abuses.
+Espaillat, 57, who would have been the first Dominican-American to serve in the House, used his background to court Latino votes and take aim at the 82-year-old Rangel over his long tenure in Washington and his ethics abuses.

 Pundits predicted an end to his political career at the time, pointing to previous ethics problems and the potential of redistricting after the 2010 census.

-Despite the new district lines and some recent health problems, Rangel has fought hard of late to keep his seat, squaring off with his opponents in debates and taking them on during campaign stops.
+Despite the new district lines and some recent health problems, Rangel fought hard to keep his seat, squaring off with his opponents in debates and taking them on during campaign stops.

-Rangel, Espaillat and Williams will face fellow Democrats Joyce Johnson, a business executive, and former Rangel intern Craig Schley to win control of the new 13th Congressional District, which stretches from East Harlem to the northwest Bronx.
+Rangel and Espaillat faced fellow Democrats Joyce Johnson, a business executive; former Rangel intern Craig Schley; and former Bill Clinton aide Clyde Williams to win control of the 13th Congressional District.

 New York Gov. Andrew Cuomo endorsed Rangel on Friday, citing his decades of service and ability to "bring things back to the state of New York."